sauce-archives/help/docs/on-premise/box-setup.md

 <h4 id="sak">TestObject SAK</h4>

 For the configuration of the TestObject app instance, as well as for the TestObject pool instance, we provide a tool called Swiss Army Knife (SAK).
-The SAK tool is also provided as a docker image.
+The SAK tool is provided as a <a href="#docker">docker image</a>.

 This tools facilitates the configuration and allows some customization of the setup and minimizes the overhead.
-Alternatively, you are able to all default configuration into a docker run command.
+Alternatively, you need to write all default configuration into a docker run command.

 <h3 id=installation>Installation</h3>